 The ballast efficacy factor is a ratio of the ballast factor to the watts input to the ballast.
 The BEF is not a true measure of ballast efficiency as its value depends on the quantity of lamps operated.
 It is better to use the system efficacy calculation.

-The efficiency of a fluorescent lamp ballast system is better expressed in LUMEN/WATT and can be calculated as follows:
+The efficacy of a fluorescent lamp ballast system is better expressed in LUMEN/WATT and can be calculated as follows: